Saturday, September 13, 2025

 Click To Enlarge

-Most of my dividend income comes from my margin account.
+Most of my dividend income usually comes from my margin account.
 As more investments and DRIPs are made inside TFSA, the percentage of dividend income for the TFSA is increasing.
-For this month, it was almost a 50/50 split.

 Click To Enlarge